Doctor of Musical Arts (DMA) Handbook

 StudentFinal defense

-The table above indicates the established priority deadlines for completion of the DMA Document.
+The table above indicates the established best practices deadlines for completion of the DMA Document.
 Meeting the four deadlines for Student Action ensures that your major professor, committee chair, and other committee members will have sufficient time to carefully assess your work and provide the necessary guidance and critical reading for a successful paper.
-If you fail to meet any of these deadlines, the Associate Dean for Academic Affairs will postpone your Final Doctoral Exam/Defense.
+If you fail to meet any of these recommended deadlines, the Associate Dean for Academic Affairs will postpone your Final Doctoral Exam/Defense may be postponed to a later semester, which may require additional enrollment beyond degree requirements (see doctoral candidacy policy).

 Submission of dissertation and document for publishing

-All School of Music doctoral students must submit the final draft of the DMA document or PhD dissertation to UMI (ProQuest) publishing.
-The instructions for submission can be found at the Graduate Studies website, KU Graduate Studies: Submitting.
-Submitting your dissertation or document to UMI for publication is a graduation requirement.
-The final document must be submitted for school approval no later than the semester deadline for meeting degree requirements for graduation.
-The deadline can be found on the Graduate Studies calendar at KU Graduate Studies: Graduation.
+All School of Music doctoral students must submit their final draft of the DMA document or PhD dissertation to UMI (ProQuest) publishing by the graduation deadline for the planned semester.
+The instructions for submission can be found at the Graduate Studies website, graduate.ku.edu/submitting.
+The deadlines for each semester can be found on the Graduate Studies calendar, https://graduate.ku.edu/preparing-graduate.

-DMA students in Composition submit their final composition project online as well, KU Graduate Studies: Submitting.
+DMA students in Composition submit their final composition project online as well, graduate.ku.edu/submitting.
 According to UMI your submission will be published in an 8.5 x 11 format regardless of the size of the document you submit.
-If you have questions about the submission of large-format scores, please contact UMI at ProQuest.
+If you have questions about the submission of large-format scores, please contact UMI ProQuest at https://support.proquest.com/

 • a signed title page and